City of Brimbank

 The City of Brimbank is a local government area located within the metropolitan area of Melbourne, Victoria, Australia.
-It comprises the western suburbs between 10 and 20 km west and northwest from the Melbourne city centre.
+It is located 10 kilometres west of the Melbourne city centre and is the gateway to Melbourne’s western suburbs.

-The City has an area of 123 km² and in June 2018, Brimbank had a population of 208,714.
+The city has an area of 123 km² and in 2021, Brimbank had a population of 194,618.

+With more than half of its residents born overseas and more than 160 languages spoken, Brimbank is one of Australia’s most multiculturally diverse municipalities.

 History

 The Wurundjeri people have been the custodians of the land in the Port Phillip Bay region, including the current City of Brimbank, for over 40,000 years before European settlement.
-Brimbank lies within the area occupied by the Kurung-Jang-Balluk and Marin-Balluk clans of the Wurundjeri people (also known as the Woiwurung language group) who form part of the larger Kulin Nation.
+Brimbank lies within the area occupied by the Kurung-Jang-Balluk and Marin-Balluk clans of the Wurundjeri people (also known as the Woiwurrung language group) who form part of the larger Kulin Nation.
 Other groups who occupied land in the area include the Yalukit-Willam and Marpeang-Bulluk clans.

 Brimbank was founded on 15 December 1994 during the amalgamations of local councils by the state government.
-It was formed after the merger of the former Cities of Keilor and Sunshine.
+It was formed from the merger of the western portions of the former Cities of Keilor and Sunshine.
 It was named after Brimbank Park in Keilor, which itself was named for the practice of local farmers driving livestock "around the brim of the bank" of the Maribyrnong River.

 The municipality has thirteen places listed on the Victorian Heritage Register.